learning-zone/react-basics/README.md

 **3. useTrail()**

-`useTrail` allows to create an effect similar to both useSpring and useSprings, it will allow us to attach an animation to multiple items but instead of being executed at the same time, they will be executed one after the other.
+It allows to create an effect similar to both useSpring() and useSprings(), it will allow us to attach an animation to multiple items but instead of being executed at the same time, they will be executed one after the other.
 It just takes a number for how many we want and the style object.

 **Example:**